lee-b/kobold_assistant/README.md

 ## Requirements and Installation

+- CUDA (so an nvidia GPU... or an nvidia jetson, I guess) for now (you *might* be able to tweak the settings to run on cpu-only).
 - KoboldAI, KoboldCPP, or text-generation-webui running locally
   - For now, the only model known to work with this is Alpacino-30b-ggml.
 Any Alpaca model will PROBABLY work.
 I'll add abstractions so that more models work, soon.